DOS Days

 The ASUS P5A Super Socket 7 motherboard

 It overcame a number of limitations that the earlier Socket 7 specification had.
-With Super Socket 7 came the ability to increase the bus clock speed (Front Side Bus) from 66 MHz to 100 MHz, which brought significant performance improvements for all systems using this new socket, helping it keep pace with its Intel rival comprising Pentium II and Slot 1 architecture.
+With Super Socket 7 came the ability to increase the bus clock speed (Front Side Bus) from 66 MHz to 100 MHz, which brought significant performance improvements for all systems using this new socket, helping it keep pace with its Intel rival with their Pentium II and its Slot 1 architecture.
 It also added support for PC100 SDRAM memory as well as AGP (Advanced Graphics Processor) 2x graphics.

 For more information, see also my comparison page of Socket 7 vs Super Socket 7.